bvsam/ml-translation/README.md

 ## About

-- Sequence to sequence models (seq2seq) for translation
+- Sequence to sequence models (seq2seq) for language translation with Pytorch
   - bidirectional encoder-decoder LSTM
     - notebook at `src/en-fr_rnn.ipynb`
 - English to French translation using the Anki dataset